1998 Jacksonville Jaguars season: Game summaries

-AFC Wild Card Playoffs: vs (6) New England Patriots
+AFC Wild Card Playoffs: vs. (6) New England Patriots

 Fred Taylor runs for 162 yards and a touchdown on 31 carries.
 The Patriots had just 206 total yards and the Jaguars defense forced three turnovers.

-AFC Divisional Playoffs: vs (2) New York Jets
+AFC Divisional Playoffs: at (2) New York Jets

-Mark Brunell throws for three touchdowns, but completes just 12 of 31 passes with three interceptions.
+Mark Brunell throws for three touchdowns but completes just 12 of 31 passes with three interceptions.
 The Jaguars committed four turnovers.